masonfmatthews/rails_assignments/assignments/voting_api/README.md

   * `destroy` action, with token authentication to show that you are the voter
   * `index` action (which shows all candidates and a number of votes for each)

 See the notes section below for links that will be helpful.
+Your easiest path will be to accept the token from the user as a parameter.

 ## Hard Mode